usaid-cs/yesterday-i-learned/murica.md

+- In the American Civil War, not every confederate state surrendered.
 - The NSA's job [_is_](https://en.wikipedia.org/wiki/National_Security_Agency) to snoop on domestic and foreign intelligence (among other things I'm sure), so they're doing their job well.
 - The number of paid vacation days required by law is 0.
 - The [Cuyahoga River](https://en.wikipedia.org/wiki/Cuyahoga_River) of Cleveland Ohio was known to be so polluted that "the water" caught fire.